 It is going to be another couple of weeks before new shows will appear but Cosmic Jazz will be back.
-You can here a show at 20:00 hrs on Wednesday on IO Radio but for the moment on this site you can catch up with past shows.
+You can hear a show at 20:00 hrs on Wednesday on IO Radio but for the moment on this site you can still catch up with a couple of previous shows.
+Neil and Derek will be returning for a new joint show before the end of the month.
+There will be lots of new music – including some exclusive contemporary jazz from China.
+You’ll be surprised!

 Cosmic Jazz recommends: Jerry Dammers’ Spatial AKA Orchestra (and Reggae Ensemble) playing at The Barbican on 187 June 2014.
 See below for details from The Barbican.
 Anyone who has seen the Orchestra, and I did in Norwich a few years back, will know this will be an unforgettable experience of musical treasures.
 There is a YouTube clip below of the Orchestra playing Ghost Town.